top of page

 1. Compass (Taste + Sensibility)

 • Sensibility: This is the emotional connection to that quality.
-It is the "magnet strength" - the refusal to settle for mediocrity because it physically pains you.
+It is the "magnet strength" - the visceral refusal to settle for mediocrity.

 2. Architect (Strategy + Tactics)